craftcms/commerce/UPGRADING-4.0.md

 You no longer set an email on an order.
 All "customers" should be a user element (no matter the status).
 Previously you would have used the setEmail method on an order but now you would use setUser or set the userId .
-This logic is specifically left up to the controller or service to ensure the user exists etc
+This logic is specifically left up to the controller or service to ensure the user exists etc.

 ## Countries and States